 The button will turn pink.
 If released during this time frame the Hub will reboot.
 This can be helpful if you think something just isn’t working right and you want to try a fresh startup to see if it fixes the problem.
 A reboot takes only a few seconds to complete and is generally not disruptive to any of the normal functions of the system.

-If the DROP Hub is connected to a local (blue or green before pressing the button) WiFi network, button color will be yellow.
+Seconds (yellow or blue): If the DROP Hub is connected to a local (blue or green before pressing the button) WiFi network, button color will be yellow.
 If released during this time frame the Hub will reset and temporarily revert to direct connection WiFi mode.
-Once in direct connection (yellow with button not pressed) WiFi mode, if button is held again for 6-8 seconds the button color will be blue.
-If released in this mode the Hub will reset and reconnect to the previous WiFi connection.
+Once in direct connection (WiFi Status blinking yellow with button not pressed) WiFi mode, if button is held again for 7-9 seconds the button color will be blue.
+If released in this mode the Hub will reconnect to the previous WiFi connection.
 Switching to direct connection WiFi mode can be helpful if you want to temporarily allow someone to access your Hub, but don’t want to give them access to your local WiFi.
 This also can be helpful if your WiFi router is no longer available and you need to connect to your DROP system.
 Finally, it is a way that can be used to connect a Hub to a new WiFi without resetting the Hub.

 The button will turn green.
 If released during this time frame the Hub will reset the app pairing key.
 This will cause all apps that only have local access to the Hub to be required to be repaired when they attempt to connect next.
-When the pairing key is reset, a notification will be sent out that the password has been reset.
-This ensures that a user must have direct physical access to the Hub in order to set the password and also ensures that the appropriate users are notified of the app pairing key change.
+When the pairing key is reset, a notification will be sent out that the app pairing key has been reset.
+The local pairing key ensures that a user must have direct physical access to the Hub in order to connect and also ensures that the appropriate users are notified of the app pairing key change.
 Note: If a user has remote access to this DROP system, through DROP web services, they will not be required to repair their app to the Hub.
 To control who can remotely access the DROP system go to the “ACCOUNT” page in the app.